New drug cocktail aims to cut Post-Surgery pain in half

 Summary

-This study tests whether giving a combination of two drugs (dexmedetomidine and esketamine) before and after spinal surgery can lower the chance of moderate-to-severe pain.
-About 274 adults aged 40-79 having spine surgery will take part.
-The goal is to improve pain control and reduce complications like long-term pain or memory problems.
+This study tests whether giving a combination of two drugs, dexmedetomidine and esketamine, before and after spinal surgery can lower the chance of moderate-to-severe pain in the first three days after surgery.
+About 274 adults aged 40 to 79 having spine surgery will take part.
+The goal is to see if the combo works better than standard care for pain relief and also helps protect thinking and memory after surgery.

 Disclaimer Read more